ISSUIUC/ISS-PCB/GITHUB.md

 | `git stash`         | Temporarily save changes in order to switch to a new directory |
 | `git stash pop`     | Restore statshed changes                                       |

+*Note: Use TAB to auto fill file paths/names*

 <br/>

 # **Additional Learning**